Common Foot Problems in Runners

 If you are lucky and only get a mild sprain, the treatment for this will be rest, ice and support for a few weeks to allow it to heal.

-If the sprain is more severe, you would need to wear a brace on the ankle or a cast to hold it in position.
+If the sprain is more severe, you would need to wear an ankle brace or a cast to hold it in position.

 If you are finding it hard to walk on the ankle or there is any amount of swelling or bruising, then you need to see a doctor straight away.